 The yucca species that is grown as a houseplant is Yucca elephantipes. they can be naturally found in the United States in southern California as well as along the Carolina coasts and Florida.
 Yucca species are also indigenous to parts of South America and Central America.

 - Some direct sun is best.
-They are tolerant of less light but as bright a light as possible is best.
+They are tolerant of less light but as bright a spot as possible, is best.

 - For a 6" (15cm) diameter pot, water when the soil is dry about 1" (2.5cm) below the soil surface with about a pint (1/2 liter) of water